Islandora/documentation/docs/installation/install-a-demo.md

 Installation Video Tutorial
 ==============================================================
-Click here to view a video tutorial: [How to Install Docker Desktop and Set up Starter Site](https://www.youtube.com/watch?v=xhJft9K-YMU).
+This material is also covered in: [How to Install Docker Desktop and Set up Starter Site (video tutorial)](https://www.youtube.com/watch?v=xhJft9K-YMU).
 <br>

 Requirements
 ==============================================================
-Before you can set up your demonstration locally you must first install a few software packages.
+Before you can set up your demo locally you must first install a few software packages.

 Docker Desktop